Our Community

 We are strengthened by alumni participation in life at Live Oak.
 We love to know what you are up to, celebrate your successes, and offer support to reach your goals.
 Every year, we host class reunions to reconnect you to the community as you prepare for life after high school.
 We encourage all of our alumni to come back to visit or volunteer at Live Oak.
 As our alumni community grows and becomes increasingly active, we look forward to hosting regional gatherings and relying on alumni leadership to create additional opportunities for engagement.

-Additionally, if you are looking to stay up-to-date on the weekly goings on at Live Oak please follow us on Facebook and Instagram for updates, photos, and videos.
+If you are looking to stay up-to-date on the weekly goings on at Live Oak please follow us on Facebook and Instagram for updates, photos, and videos.

-Whether you connect with us on LinkedIn, Facebook, or by stopping by our Mariposa campus, we look forward to hearing what you have been up to!
+Whether you connect with us on LinkedIn, Instagram, Facebook, or by stopping by our Mariposa campus, we look forward to hearing what you have been up to!

 Admissions